ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    In this case, the user was specifically told that ``ng-CPU03`` is the node to use for their computations.

-Jump Host Login Method
+Jump Host Log in Method
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can combine the secure and login node ``ssh`` commands into one by specifying the bastion host as a *jump* host.
+You can combine the secure and login node ``ssh`` commands into one by specifying the bastion host as a *jump host*.
 The jump host is used to connect to your destination node without needing to execute the ``ssh`` command twice.

 .. code-block:: terminal

    ssh -J <your_username>@ngale-bastion-1.ncsa.illinois.edu <your_username>@ng-<login_node>

-For example, user ``test1`` can log in to the Nightingale login node ``astro07`` without logging in to the bastion host first with the following ``ssh`` command:
+For example, user ``test1`` can log in to the Nightingale login node ``astro07`` with the following command:

 .. code-block:: terminal